FernandoGalende/metaweather-frontend/README.md

 And then you can run this app.
 `npm install`

+** Please do not forget add a CORS extension tool to your browser! **

 `npm run start`

 If you navigate to http://localhost:3000 you can enjoy this app.